Tropical Storm Henri Headed Toward Highlands

 The state began preparations on Friday (Aug.
-20) for Tropical Storm Henri, which is forecast to bring heavy rain, high winds and gusts of up to 65 mph to the lower Hudson Valley and New York City beginning Saturday night or early Sunday morning.
-The forecast for the Highlands calls for more moderate winds and rain, unless the storm shifts to the west.
+20) for Tropical Storm Henri, which is forecast to bring heavy rain and high winds to the lower Hudson Valley on Sunday.
+The forecast for the Highlands calls for moderate winds and rain.

 Resources